 - Record training webinars and document in-person training.
 In addition to providing training for new employees, recordings enable current employees to review course content as needed.

-- z Encourage your staff to join user forums and consult online FAQs.
+- Encourage your staff to join user the vendor's forums and consult online FAQs.

 A recent article in the McKinsey Quarterly reports that “Given the new reality of economic pressure leading to tighter budgets and the need for remote working in many geographies, digital capability building for the post-COVID-19 period will become the primary professional-development opportunity for many employees.”